Actress Audra McDonald to appear in Billie Holiday show on HBO

-NEW YORK (Reuters) - Six-time Tony-award winning singer and actress Audra McDonald will reprise her role as legendary jazz singer Billie Holiday in the hit Broadway show “Lady Day at Emerson’s Bar and Grill” in a special for HBO, the cable network said on Wednesday.
+NEW YORK, Dec 17 (Reuters) - Six-time Tony-award winning singer and actress Audra McDonald will reprise her role as legendary jazz singer Billie Holiday in the hit Broadway show “Lady Day at Emerson’s Bar and Grill” in a special for HBO, the cable network said on Wednesday.

 McDonald will begin filming the play before a live audience in New Orleans this month.
 It is based on Holiday’s performance, one of her last, at a small Philadelphia bar shortly before her death in 1959 at the age of 44.